eleanor-clifford/ellie.clifford.lol/blog/0008-taking-back-control-4/index.md

 > secure.
 None of my friends are willing to do this.
 And I can't use sites like
 > tinder since it's not only proprietary software but a major privacy
 > vulnerability.
 How come it is so hard to find a girl concerned about software
 > freedom.
-I feel like I'm going to be a virgin forever.
+I feel like I'm going to be a virgin forever._

 I think what I'll do is finish the initial conversation (watching what I say) and then tell them I don't actually use Whatsapp, and ask them to select from a list of secure apps.
 That seems reasonable, but it's subject to change.

+_2025-08-12: I'm much more lax on this factor now, i.e. I have to be quite close with someone before I push them to switch messaging systems.
+This was more out of necessity than anything else --- I discovered there are surprisingly many people who will start texting you less without explaining why if you switch to a platform they're unfamiliar with.
+My desire for better forms of communication clearly extends beyond the realm of the technical and into the realm of the interpersonal..._

 ## Complicating factor 6: Edge cases